otagobioinformaticsspringschool/2024/index.md

 - Running command line based programs
 - Creating scripts to automate workflows

+#### Introduction to R

+Analysis portions of the workshops will be performed using R. As such we will provide a brief introduction to R. This will include:

+- How to interact with R
+- Creating objects
+- How to use functions
+- How to install and use packages

 #### Introduction to working in a high performance computing environment